Ash33njit/IS218-Mini-Project-1/README.md

 - If there is an issue identified in master, a hotfix branch is created from master
 - Once the developers complete the hotfix branch, it is merged into develop and master.

+This process shows how GitFlow is a tree format and can easily be used to track progress.
+The steps above are an example of let's say a Microsoft Windows Update.
+If the update were to go live and then a security flaw is discovered, a hotfix would need to be implemented and pushed out.
+This is a perfect exmaple of how GitFlow can be used efficiently.

 ## Git Commands/Termonlogy: Definition & Examples: